msimonelli331/DevOpsEnv/README.md

 2. Add the contents of the builder folder

-3. Update the ca.crt with the one generated earlier
+3. Follow the steps in the builder/README.md

 ## Resources